135 'Starship' stories

 The launch of SN15 was the first successful high-altitude test.
 The Starship prototype took flight on its three raptor engines, shut down each in turn, then flipped into a bellyflop position for its descent.
 Using the fins, Starship is able to control its descent, before relighting the Raptor engines and going vertical to land.

-Most recently, we saw the stacking of Starship 20 on top of Booster 4.
-While it was quickly destacked, and Starship 20 was returned to the build site, the two will be launching on an orbital flight test, hopefully later this year.
+Since SN15, it is been relatively quiet at Starbase.
+Mid-2021 we saw the stacking of Starship 20 on top of Booster 4.
+It was then quickly destacked and Starship 20 was returned to the build site.
+The orbital flight attempt is expected to take place no earlier than March 2022.